seamlessaccess/SeamlessAccess-web/content/services/_index.md

 SeamlessAccess aims to enable simple, trusted use of scholarly resources and services anytime, anywhere, and on any device.

-**_SeamlessAccess is being run as a beta service in a high availability environment.
-Services are expected to change as we gain experience and feedback from the community._**
+**_The functionality of SeamlessAccess in a beta service; services are expected to change as we gain experience and feedback from the community.
+The availability of the service is a full production, highly available environment._**